 Any failure, or perceived failure, by us to comply with applicable privacy and security laws, policies, or related contractual obligations, or any compromise of security that results in unauthorized access, or the use or transmission of personal information or other customer data, could result in a variety of claims against us, including governmental enforcement actions and investigations, audits, inquiries, whistleblower complaints, class action privacy litigation in certain jurisdictions, and proceedings by data protection authorities.
-For example, under the GDPR we may be subject to fines of up to €20 million or up to 4% of the total worldwide annual group turnover of the preceding financial year, as well as potentially face claims from individuals.
+For example, under the GDPR we may be subject to fines of up to ε 20 million or up to 4% of the total worldwide annual group turnover of the preceding financial year, as well as potentially face claims from individuals.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of personal information.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
 The CPRA added new requirements and consumer privacy rights as well as the creation of the California Privacy Protection Agency as a dedicated agency to implement and enforce California state privacy laws, investigate violations and assess penalties.
-The CPRA also imposes July 1, 2022 as the deadline for the adoption of final regulations, which means the additional requirements from the CPRA may be subject to further changes that may impact our compliance efforts.
+Any new or currently applicable privacy and security laws, policies, or related contractual obligations may be enacted, adopted, or modified, the result of which may impact our compliance efforts, especially when certain emerging privacy laws are still subject to a high degree of uncertainty as to their interpretation, application and impact.
 Any non-compliance with data privacy requirements could subject us to significant fines and penalties, adverse media coverage, reputational damage, the loss of current and potential customers, loss of export privileges, or criminal or other civil sanctions, any of which could materially adversely affect our business and financial condition.